 Source: Twilio

-What becomes overwhelming evident from these two charts is how ubiquitous cellphone ownership is and how comfortable consumers are texting businesses.
+What becomes overwhelmingly evident from these two charts is how ubiquitous cellphone ownership is and how comfortable consumers are texting businesses.
 Customers want you to use SMS for customer support.
 There are even more benefits to consider:

 If you want to take advantage of the overwhelming benefits and your customers’ preferences, here’s how to implement an SMS ticketing software.